MATON - MASTERSOUND

 Using the Coil Tap option on the Bridge pickup however results in a rather thin and gutless sound.
 I don't really understand why they bothered with this.
 I personally think that a simple Phase Switch would have provided a more useful option.

 There is however no overkill in any one department, the sound is neither boomy nor brittle.
-Overall the expression 'well balanced' would pretty much sum up the MS500.
+Overall the expression 'well balanced but a little dark' would pretty much sum up the MS500.

 Build Quality (9/10):

-Everything about the MS500 (actually pretty much every Maton guitar I've ever played) screams quality workmanship.
-There is a very high level of attention to detail which results in a stage and studio ready guitar off-the-shelf.
-It's impressive actually.
+Everything about the MS500 (actually most Maton guitars I've ever played) suggests quality workmanship.
+There is a very high level of attention to detail which generally results in a stage and studio ready guitar off-the-shelf.
+It's impressive actually, though I have encountered exceptions (EM425C-12).

 I would have scored this guitar 10/10 if it wasn't for an annoying issue with the Coil Tap on the bridge pick up.
 Of course, I was silly, I should have taken it back while it was still under warranty ... just never got around to it.